rclone/rclone/docs/content/amazonclouddrive.md

 #### --acd-upload-wait-per-gb

-Additional time per GB to wait after a failed complete upload to see if it appears.
+Additional time per GiB to wait after a failed complete upload to see if it appears.

 Sometimes Amazon Drive gives an error when a file has been fully uploaded but the file appears anyway after a little while.
-This happens sometimes for files over 1GB in size and nearly every time for files bigger than 10GB.
+This happens sometimes for files over 1 GiB in size and nearly every time for files bigger than 10 GiB.
 This parameter controls the time rclone waits for the file to appear.

-The default value for this parameter is 3 minutes per GB, so by default it will wait 3 minutes for every GB uploaded to see if the file appears.
+The default value for this parameter is 3 minutes per GiB, so by default it will wait 3 minutes for every GiB uploaded to see if the file appears.

 You can disable this feature by setting it to 0.
 This may cause